igorpotard/epitrace-pack-opening/README.md

 ## Overview

-The EPITRACE Packs extension is a Firefox add-on designed to enhance the experience EPITA students.
+The EPITRACE Packs extension is a web extension designed to enhance the experience EPITA students.
 This extension allows users to open traces as FIFA packs, adding an element of fun during projects or piscines, and providing an **_opportunity to flex_**.

 ## Features